 The Plaza’s Oak Room Bar set the stage for Hitchcock’s North by Northwest and was featured in the last season of Mad Men.
-Out front is the beautiful Pulitzer Fountain that was replicated in the opening credits of Friends and where Blair and Serena danced on Gossip Girl.
+Out front is the beautiful Pulitzer Fountain that was replicated in the opening credits of Friends and also seen in Gossip Girl.

 Check out the famous locations from New York City’s funniest sitcoms on the exclusive Upper East Side.
-See Barney’s, where Elaine from Seinfeld buys a dress, only to realize it looks horrible on her.
-Then see the Pierre Hotel where Monica and Chandler tie the knot in Friends.
+See Barney’s, a luxury department store, and the Pierre Hotel, the elegant landmark hotel right across from Central Park.

 Continue your adventure and see the famous Fifth Ave stores that have been used in a number of films.
 Pass by FAO Schwarz, most famous for its role in the movie BIG, and see Tiffany & Co., which was featured on screen in Breakfast at Tiffany’s, Glee and New Year’s Eve.

 Cruising down Fifth Avenue the NYC TV & Movie Tour takes you past yet another Trump Tower that you’ll recognize as Wayne Enterprises in The Dark Knight.

 Next pass the St. Regis Hotel, as seen in The Devil Wears Prada, Taxi Driver and Miss Congeniality.
 You can’t miss Rockefeller Center, home to The Tonight Show, Saturday Night Live, The Today Show, and countless other TV shows and movies.